Kids Internet Safety, Computer monitoring

 Internet chat rooms are not a safe place for an unprotected child to be.
 The Internet is full of online predators grooming children in Internet chat rooms or social networks like myspace.com.
 The kids need to be protected on the Internet just like they are protected in real life.
 Imagine watching a scenario like this; there is a dirty old man behind the bushes trying to get a child to come into the bushes with him by pretending that he is the same age and that he is good friend.
 But we know better.
 We know we have to stop him from going into the bushes because we know that if he goes in there, he will probably never be seen again.
 We feel powerless to help.
 It's like being stuck in a nightmare isn't it?

 Instant Messaging in general is not a bad thing.
 Kids and adults alike have instant access to all of their friends and coworkers that are online.
 Any number of things could happen that could turn IM into a nightmare.
 A person can get addicted or infatuated with it and spend all of their time, your time if you are an employer, chatting with people all over the world.
-Your spouse or significant other could be having an online relationship with someone else, a little cyber fling.
 The worst thing that could happen is that a child gets involved with someone who they think is their friend and starts violating every rule that there is in the Internet Safety Contract.
 There is a very interesting scenario you can read here and I received an email a while back that is a real thought provoker if you want to take a look at it you could read it here.
 This is where the trouble starts, real trouble.
 Your child could be thinking that they are chatting with a friend that is their own age but in reality they could be chatting with a 50 year old man that just wants to find out where they live so that he can come and abduct them.
 You need to keep your kids safe on the Internet.

 Check out the News Page for some recent nightmare stories.
 Internet chat nightmares seem to happen almost daily.